locnnil/workshop/docs/explanation/workshops/index.rst

 Workshops
 =========

-These articles explain the core set of |project_markup|-related concepts:
+These articles explain the core set of |ws_markup|-related concepts:

 .. toctree::
    :maxdepth: 1